 For listening to the demo sounds you should connect loudspeakers or headphones to your computer's sound output.
 For laptops or tablets I would advise to use headphones/earphones or external speakers instead of the built-in speakers because of the highly limited frequency range of these tiny built-in speakers.
-Make sure that the sound mixer (Windows Volume Control) or your special sound card software is adjusted for playing sounds from the Wave input.
-So, adjust the (Windows) Volume Control and Wave sliders to proper levels to avoid overloading, and be sure that eventual corresponding mute boxes are unmarked.
+Make sure that the sound mixer (Windows Volume Control) or your special sound software is adjusted for playing wave (.wav) sounds.
+Adjust the (Windows) Volume Control and Wave sliders to proper levels to avoid distortion, and be sure that eventual corresponding mute boxes are unmarked.